sharynjs/sharyn-scripts/README.md

 ### scripts.js

 Create a `scripts.js` (or any name you want).
-In this example we put in the root of our project, next to `package.json`:
+In this example we put it in the root of our project.

 ```js
 const { run, runAsync, scripts } = require('@sharyn/run-cmd')